MicrosoftDocs/azure-docs/articles/azure-policy/policy-definition.md

 - `name`
 - `fullName`
-  - Returns the full name of the resource, including any parents (e.g. "myServer/myDatabase")
+  - Returns the full name of the resource, including any parents (for example "myServer/myDatabase")
 - `kind`
 - `type`
 - `location`